Pregnancy often comes with general weight gain, and once the baby is born, general weight loss over the coming year.

 Gaining weight during pregnancy

 Liposuction results aren’t going to be your focus during your pregnancy and nor should they be.
-However, rest assured, your results will still be there even if you gain weight.
-It’s useful to keep this in mind and not spend time worrying about it – your body is doing an amazing thing, and you’ll bounce back.
+However, rest assured, your contouring will still be there even if you gain weight.
+It’s useful to keep this in mind and not spend time worrying about it – your body is doing an incredible thing, and you’ll bounce back.
 You can’t ‘lose’ your liposuction results!

 At ENRICH Clinic, Dr Michael Rich performs all liposuction procedures.
 He understands the nature of a woman’s body when it comes to pregnancies and, over time, with age.
-He performs your liposuction so that it’s future-proofed for weight gain.
-There will be enough fat left underneath the treatment area to create natural-looking curves at any size, that will age with you.
+He performs your liposuction so that there will be enough fat left underneath the treatment area to create natural-looking curves at any size that will age with you, and it will cater to your weight gain or loss.
+Significant weight gain remains for a extended period of time post preganacy can eventually distort the result.

 Breastfeeding after liposuction breast reduction